U.K. Prime Minister Says 'Highly Likely' Russia Responsible For Ex-Spy Poisoning

 British Prime Minister Theresa May says it is "highly likely" that Russia is behind the poisoning of a former Russian spy and his daughter earlier this month in southern England.

-Former Russian spy Sergei Skripal and his daughter Yulia were found collapsed on a bench on March 4 in the city of Salisbury.
+Sergei Skripal and his daughter, Yulia, were found collapsed on a bench on March 4 in the city of Salisbury.
 They remain in critical condition, according to The Associated Press.

 "It is now clear that Mr. Skripal and his daughter were poisoned with a military-grade nerve agent of a type developed by Russia," May told lawmakers in a statement on Monday.
 She said the agent has been identified as one of a group of nerve agents called Novichok, which Russia has previously produced.

-She added that there are just two explanations for the apparent poisoning — either Russia directly carried out the attack, or it lost control of its supply of the deadly nerve agent.
+She added that there are just two explanations for the apparent poisoning — either Russia directly carried out the attack or it lost control of its supply of the deadly nerve agent.
 The Russian ambassador has been summoned to explain how this happened, May added, and has been asked to give a formal response by Tuesday.

 And if that response is not credible, May said, "we will conclude that this action amounts to an unlawful use of force by the Russian state against the United Kingdom.
 And I will come back to this house and set out the full range of measures that we will take in response."